mikaelvesavuori/acmecorp-potted-plants-components/README.md

 - `/src/graphics`: Figmagic-generated graphics
 - `/src/tokens`: Figmagic-generated design tokens

+## Provided components

+All component code is provided for you, and the course should refer to the very same code you find here.

+### Demo

+We will recreate this in the course.

+- Demo

+### Products view

+We will recreate this in the course.

+- ProductCard

+### Checkout view

+These are self-study materials.

+- CartButton
+- CheckoutForm
+- CheckoutItem
+- IconButton

+## Provided elements

+These we will recreate in the course.

+- Button
+- Card
+- CartSymbol
+- Description
+- Footer
+- Form
+- Header
+- Heading
+- Image
+- Input

+The below are graphics elements and are self-study materials since they are only on the "elective" Checkout view.

+- Minus
+- Plus

 ## Building your own components

-Starting with the course (or otherwise), you should move out the `src/components` folder to the root (or delete it) so you can see the more basic elements working on their own first.
+Starting with the course, you should move out the `src/components` folder to the root (or delete it) so you can see the more basic elements working on their own first.

 Same goes for tokens, elements and graphics.
 A recommendation would be to keep all the pre-provided code in a folder in the root so you can eyeball it in case you wonder how something was originally built.

-## Files that you will change after generating them
+## Files that you will modify after generating them

+Files that will be changed while doing the course:

 - **Button**: `src/elements/Button/Button.js`
 - **Button**: `src/elements/Button/ButtonStyled.js`